spinnaker/spinnaker.io/content/en/docs/community/stay-informed/news/newsletter/edition3.md

 linkTitle: "Flying Edition 3"
 weight: 1
 description: >
   This month's issue focuses Spinnaker's strong open source DNA.
 Spinnaker builds a bridge between the collaboration story at the core of Linux culture and the powerful cloud economy that has leveraged it to transform software delivery.
-OSS community efforts to build native Kubernetes|Spinnaker integration highlight this unique strength.
+Open source community efforts to build native Kubernetes|Spinnaker integration highlight this unique strength.
 ---

 ## Open Source: #BetterTogether
 > This month's issue focuses Spinnaker's strong open source DNA.
 Spinnaker builds a bridge between the collaboration story at the core of Linux culture and the powerful cloud economy that has leveraged it to transform software delivery.
-OSS community efforts to build native Kubernetes|Spinnaker integration highlight this unique strength.
+Open source community efforts to build native Kubernetes|Spinnaker integration highlight this unique strength.

 ## [The New Age of the K8S Operator](https://www.armory.io/blog/introducing-spinnaker-operator-a-kubernetes-native-blueprint-for-success/)
 Spinnaker Operator, a Kubernetes operator for Spinnaker, has reached Beta.
 With it installed, you can use kubectl commands to install, deploy, upgrade, and manage any version of Spinnaker.
 Read the [doc](https://github.com/armory/spinnaker-operator/blob/release-0.3.x/README.md), try it out, and use the #kubernetes-operator channel in Spinnaker Slack to share your feedback.